 For example, I once signed up for a Bob Ross painting workshop.
 I never held a brush to a canvas in my life, so it was all really exciting.
-Even though there were people in the class who painted much better than I did, I still had the most fun.
-I did something I’d never done before, and I literally couldn’t be bothered to feel envious of others.
+Even though there were people in the class who painted much better than I did, I still had a lot of fun.
+I did something I'd never done before, and I literally couldn't be bothered to feel envious of others.

 You don't have to do something big for this to work.
 The point here is that by trying something new, you're adding excitement and spontaneity to your life.
 There's more than one benefit to doing this, as you may find a new hobby or passion in your life!
 You will also keep your mind occupied, so you won't even have time to feel envious.